wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/4-sso-microsoft-graph.md

 The best way for an Office Add-in to get authorized access to Microsoft Graph is to use the credentials from the user's Office sign-on.
 This enables them to access their Microsoft Graph data without needing to sign in a second time.

-In this unit, you'll learn how to implement SSO in an Office add-in to submit requests and retrieve information from Microsoft Graph.
+In this unit, you'll learn how to implement SSO in an Office Add-in to submit requests and retrieve information from Microsoft Graph.

 ## Office Add-ins, SSO, and Microsoft Graph